emredursun/emredursun/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for testing web applications.
 - :zap: I have solid experience with Automated Testing, Selenium WebDriver, Cucumber BDD, and API Testing tolls.
 - 🌱 Exploring New Technologies And Tools.
-- 👀 I'm interested in playing tennis and visiting unexplored places.
+- 👀 I am interested in playing tennis, improving my Dutch speaking skills and visiting unexplored places.
 - 💞️ I'm crazy about unusual and brilliant ideas.

 - 📫 How to reach me :   <a href ="https://www.linkedin.com/in/emre-dursun-38b2a0151/" target="_blank">